-Onshore Domestic-Montana
+Onshore Domestic - Montana

 In May 2011, the Company acquired a 70% working interest in approximately 5,200 acres (3,640 net acres) in Sheridan County, Montana in the Middle Bakken formation.
-The Company drilled two wells on this acreage in 2012.
-After completion testing beginning in the fourth quarter of 2012 using electrical submersible pumps

-(ESP's), both of the wells drilled have been determined to be unsuccessful as the operating and water disposal costs exceeded the value of the gas and condensate produced from the wells.
-Dry hole cost and leasehold impairment totaling \$14.2 million was recognized in the fourth quarter of 2012 related to these two wells.
+The Company drilled two unsuccessful exploration wells on this acreage in 2012.
+Dry-hole cost and leasehold impairment totaling \$14.2 million was recognized in the fourth quarter of 2012 related to these two wells.
+In 2013, the Company impaired the remaining portion of the leasehold cost in the amount of \$1.4 million.
+No capital expenditures are anticipated in 2014 for this property.